1. What is Business Intelligence?

 - Include the UI details/notes in the use case.

-34. Where Would You Document Functional And Non Functional Requirements (i.e. Deliverable)?_text]
+34. Where Would You Document Functional And Non Functional Requirements (i.e. Deliverable)?

-Functional Requirements are documented in the SRS document / Use Case Document.
+Answer: Functional Requirements are documented in the SRS document / Use Case Document.
 Non Functional requirements are listed in the SRS document.
+(Interview Questions and Answers)

-First week in this case is always advisable to do a due diligence of the amount of work, expectations, existing process, time lines with the constraints surrounding.
-One of major constraints in this case would include lack of tools.
+Answer: The first week, in this case, is always advisable to do the due diligence of the amount of work, expectations, existing process, timelines with the constraints surrounding.
+One of the major constraints, in this case, would include a lack of tools.

 Depending on the project timelines, complexity and volume of the project present your recommendations for tools to be used and the estimated budget allocation required.
 Document the comparison of productivity and flexibility with and without tools used.
 This should help the project sponsors to take a call on going for tools.

-36. Describe The Abbreviation Ooad As Used In Object Oriented Programming?_text]
+36. Describe The Abbreviation Road As Used In Object-Oriented Programming?

-The term OOAD is an abbreviation of the phrase Object Oriented Analysis and Design.
-Contrary to the traditional programming, also called procedural programming whereby the entire code of a given program is written line by line, from scratch.
-There is a new more powerful approach to software development or simply programming referred to as the Object Technology where predefined objects pertaining to particular situations are pre-designed by experienced software engineers and then the programmers just call them into their code in order to implement a given function in their code.
+Answer: The term OOAD is an abbreviation of the phrase Object-Oriented Analysis and Design.
+Contrary to traditional programming, also called procedural programming whereby the entire code of a given program is written line by line, from scratch.
+There is a new more powerful approach to software development or simply programming referred to as the Object Technology where predefined objects about particular situations are pre-designed by experienced software engineers and then the programmers just call them into their code to implement a given function in their code.

-37. Give The Importance Of Using A Flowchart?_text]
+37. Give The Importance Of Using A Flowchart?

-It is easier to interpret as it is graphical in nature and thus all persons involved in the project development can understand it with ease.
+Answer: It is easier to interpret as it is graphical and thus all persons involved in the project development can understand it with ease.

-38. Describe The Meaning Of The Term Data Mapping?_text]
+38. Describe The Meaning Of The Term Data Mapping?

-By definition, the term data mapping is the process by which a system developer creates data element mappings that relates two models of data (databases) in order to assist in data integration.
+Answer: By definition, the term data mapping is the process by which a system developer creates data element mappings that relate two models of data (databases) to assist in data integration.

 This usually assists in the following manner: